linux-fertxo/docker/README.md

 * Although they can be deployed at any time, it's interesting to follow this order to fulfill dependencies:

       1. Socket Proxy
+      2. Traefik
-      3. Traefik
+      3. Authelia
-      4. Authelia
+      4. Nextcloud
-      5. Nextcloud
+      5. Crowdsec
-      6. Crowdsec
+      6. MariaDB
       7. Any other container with Traefik labels

 ### What can I learn here?